 This is the other side of the coin to what is commonly referred to as the Amazon effect.
 While Walmart has taken the fight to Amazon from a digital perspective through acquisition, Amazon is doing the same by establishing its presence in physical stores with flashy buyouts of well-known retailers as evidenced by its $13.7 billion purchase of Whole Foods.

 How to Be Like Amazon

-Companies must operationalize technology infrastructures to integrate systems and applications to support a variety of data-driven business processes with third-party logistics organizations, suppliers, distributors, retailers, and a host of other trading partners.
+Companies must operationalize technology infrastructures to integrate eCommerce applications, back-end systems, and other supply chain solutions to support a variety of data-driven business processes with third-party logistics organizations, suppliers, distributors, retailers, and a host of other trading partners.
 Aligning these parties begins a modern approach to support the fast delivery of goods and services, and it’s crucial to be able to minimize the time it takes for a customer to receive his or her goods, but also to offer a personal touch.